rajakumarjha/Optimised-DS-to-process-student-record/README.md

           Search: O(nlogn) in worst case when search the Linked list and after that tree
           Delete: O(nlogn) in worst case when search the Linked list and after that tree
           Memory: O(n) store extra linked list address

+##  How to use this code
+1. Clone the code to your local
+2. Run it for first time, it will throw some error as there will be mo file in the present directory (it will create a new file)
+3. Re-run the app, boom!!
+You are good to go.